yiisoft/yii2/docs/guide/start-installation.md

 either Windows or Linux.

-On a production server, you may want to configure your Web server so that the application can be accessed via the URL `http://hostname` without the part `/basic/web/index.php`.
-This requires configuring your Web server by

-* pointing the Web document root to the `basic/web` folder;
-* and hiding `index.php` from the URL.
+On a production server, you may want to configure your Web server so that the application can be accessed via the URL `http://hostname/index.php` instead of `http://hostname/basic/web/index.php`.
+This requires pointing the document root of your Web server to the `basic/web` folder.
+And you may also want to hide `index.php` from the URL, as described in the [URL Parsing and Generation](runtime-url-handling.md) section.
+In this subsection, we will show how to configure your Apache or Nginx server to achieve these goals.

-By setting `basic/web` as the document root, you also secure your application by preventing end users from accessing your private application code and sensitive data files that are stored in the sibling directories of `basic/web`.
+> Info: By setting `basic/web` as the document root, you also prevent end users from accessing your private application code and sensitive data files that are stored in the sibling directories of `basic/web`.
+This makes your application more secure.

-Below we show the configurations recommended for Apache and Nginx.

 > Info: If your application will run in a shared hosting environment where you do not have the permission to modify its Web server setting, you may adjust the structure of your application.
 Please refer to